Chimney Tops: History

 The Cherokee name for Chimney Tops is Duniskwalgunyi, or "forked antler", referring to its resemblance to the deer antlers.
-In the Cherokee legend "Aganunitsi and the Uktena", the captured medicine man, Aganunitsi, to free himself, searches remote parts of the Smokies to find the giant reptile, the Uktena, and seize an amulet from its forehead.
-In his quest, Aganunitsi searches distant gaps and peaks in the Smokies before going to Duniskwalgunyi, the Gap of the Forked Antler, and to the lake of Atagahi, and at each found monstrous reptiles."
+In the Cherokee legend "Aganunitsi and the Uktena", the captured medicine man, Aganunitsi, in order to free himself, searches remote parts of the Smokies to find the giant reptile, the Uktena, and seize an amulet from its forehead.
+In his quest, Aganunitsi searches distant gaps and peaks in the Smokies before going to Duniskwalgunyi, the Gap of the Forked Antler, and to the lake of Atagahi, and at each found monstrous reptiles.

 The Road Prong Trail, which follows the stream of the same name at the base of Chimney Tops, is one of the oldest trails in the Smokies.
 In the 18th and 19th centuries, the ancient path was known commonly as the Indian Gap Trail.
 In 1832, the Oconaluftee Turnpike was constructed between Indian Gap and Smokemont.
 The road was expanded during the Civil War by Cherokee leader Col. Will Thomas, running parallel to the modern trail.

-The mountain's current name was probably given to it by residents of the Sugarlands, a valley to the north of the mountain that was home to a small Appalachian community before the national park was formed.
+The mountain's current name was probably given to it by residents of the Sugarlands, a valley to the north of the mountain that was home to a small Appalachian community before the Great Smoky Mountains National Park was formed.
 Before the Sugarlands was reforested, Chimney Tops was clearly visible from most of the valley.
 Local legend even suggested that the top of the mountain was covered in soot.

 Access

 A common route to closely see the peaks is the Chimney Tops Trail, which can be accessed about 6.9 miles southeast of the Sugarlands Visitor Center on Newfound Gap Road.
 Another route follows the Appalachian Trail west from Newfound Gap to the Road Prong Trail.
-The Road Prong Trail, following the river at the base of the mountain, connects the Appalachian Trail with the Chimney Tops Trail.
+The Road Prong Trail, following the stream at the base of the mountain, connects the Appalachian Trail with the Chimney Tops Trail.
 This route is twice as long as the route from the Chimney Tops parking lot.

 From the summit, Mount Le Conte and Mount Kephart can be seen in the east, Sugarland Mountain in the west, and the Sugarlands valley in the north.
-A severe fire in late 2016 led to closure of many trails in the Great Smoky Mountains, including in the Chimney Tops area.
+A severe fire in 2016 led to closure of many trails in the Great Smoky Mountains, including in the Chimney Tops area.
 The trail reopened in October 2017, with a new observation area that offers a place to view both of the bare rock points of the summit.
 However, the extreme heat of the fires resulted in accelerated weathering and potential mass wasting of the exposed rock, and therefore access to the summit is no longer permitted for safety reasons.